-The Religious Studies Department follows the ‘Hertfordshire Agreed Syllabus (2012-2017) for Religious Education’.
-As a general overview pupils consider philosophical questions about the existence and non-existence of God; key religious events (including festivals, pilgrimage and rites of passage); prejudice & discrimination in the context of Judaism and the relevance of key religious beliefs and practices today e.g. the Parables of Jesus; the Sermon on the Mount; the Five Pillars of Faith and Hindu beliefs about life after death etc.
+The Religious Studies Department adopts the ‘Hertfordshire Agreed Syllabus (2017-2022) for Religious Education’ as a basis for its KS3 curriculum.
+As a general overview pupils consider philosophical questions about the existence and non-existence of God; key religious events (including festivals, pilgrimage, worship and rites of passage); prejudice & discrimination in the context of Judaism and the relevance of key religious beliefs and practices today e.g. the Parables of Jesus; the Sermon on the Mount; the Five Pillars of Faith and Hindu beliefs about life after death etc.

 Key Stage 4

 Students are following the new GCSE ‘AQA Religious Studies A Specification’ (8062).
 The focus of this exam is the two principal religions of Christianity and Islam.
 Students can expect to explore in detail a variety of themes including Christian and Muslim beliefs about crime and punishment; war, peace and conflict etc. They will also explore the key beliefs & practices associated with Christianity and Islam e.g. the nature of God, worship & festivals etc.